 You might have heard this one before: meditation can be incredibly powerful in almost every aspect of life.
-Artists like David Lynch rely on regular meditation as a way to hone their creativity while other people have shown improvement with health conditions, like anxiety, when practicing regular meditation.
+Today many rely on regular meditation as a way to hone their creativity while others have shown improvement with health conditions, like anxiety, when practicing regular meditation.
 Perhaps you’ve even already heard that meditation can be an integral part of addiction recovery.
-Studies have shown and anecdotal stories have helped to confirm that meditation can strengthen and further the addiction recovery process.
+Studies have shown that meditation can strengthen and further the addiction recovery process.

 Meditation aids in addiction recovery from multiple angles.
 Through reducing stress hormones, increasing relaxation and pleasure, releasing endorphins and improving the physical shape and function of the body all while promoting introspection and calm, meditation’s multifaceted approach to helping addiction recovery move along smoothly is part of why it works—if one aspect of healing through meditation doesn’t work, another aspect still might.

 In order to harness meditation as a healing tool for yourself, it’s important that you incorporate some meditation techniques that are tried and true and essential if you want to reap as many benefits from meditation in sobriety as possible.
 So when using meditation during this phase of your life and onward, be sure to practice these essential meditation techniques.

 Do learn to quiet your mind.
 Once you are strong in your meditation, you might find that you can quiet your mind even in loud environments and perhaps even while moving through these environments.
 Many beginners in meditation find it difficult to achieve inner quietness without it being quiet on the outside as well.
 However, continuing to practice this will help you excel in meditation since the work only begins once your mind is completely and fully quiet.